-WARNING: - Be aware of the danger of explosion when dealing with petrol and its attendant fumes.
+WARNING: Be aware of the danger of explosion when dealing with petrol and its attendant fumes.
 Before stopping at a filling station, switch off mobile phones, ensure that all cigarettes are extinguished and that no naked flames or other potential ignition sources are present.
 Switch off the engine before refuelling.

-- Remove the filler cap slowly to allow any pressure to bleed off gradually.
-Hasty removal may result in a small amount of fuel spray with a possible health or fire hazard.

-Filler Cap: The key locking filler cap is located in the right hand rear quarter panel:

-- To unlock the cap, insert the key (same key as ignition), turn 1⁄4 counterclockwise and withdraw the cap with the key.
-As the cap is unlocked, any slight pressure differential between the tank and atmosphere will be released, and a brief hiss may be heard, which is completely normal.
-Note that the key can withdrawn only from a locked cap. - To refit, engage the ears on the cap with the slots in the neck, turn the key 1⁄4 clockwise to lock and withdraw the key.
+Filler Cap: The fuel filler cap is located in the right hand rear quarter panel, concealed beneath a spring loaded flap.
+To remove, pull open the flap and turn the cap anticlockwise.
+As the cap is turned, any slight pressure differential between the tank and atmosphere will be released, and a brief hiss may be heard, which is completely normal.
+Note that the cap is tethered by a short strap to protect against loss.

+To refit, place the cap into the filler neck and turn clockwise until the ratchet mechanism clicks several times.
+Push the flap closed.
-Filling Procedure: Insert the pump nozzle fully into the neck, and fill until the first time the auto-shut off mechanism is triggered.
-Do not attempt to 'brim' the tank to the top of the filler neck, as expansion of the fuel due to temperature change (especially in hot weather - the temperature in underground storage tanks is significantly colder) may cause flooding of the charcoal canister, or spillage of fuel.

-The total usable fuel capacity is 43.5 litres.
+Filling Procedure: Insert the pump nozzle fully into the neck, and fill until the auto-shut off mechanism is triggered.
+Do not attempt to 'brim' the tank to the top of the filler neck, as expansion of the fuel due to temperature change (cold underground fuel storage) may cause flooding of the fuel tank breather system charcoal canister, or spillage of fuel.
+The useable fuel tank capacity is 10.6 U.S. gall.
+(40 litres).

-LJ.3 - PRECAUTIONS
+LK.3 - PRECAUTIONS